Darlaa's Story

 Diagnoses are difficult to make due to the ignorance of doctor’s knowledge and the lack of

-accurate diagnosis, but there are those have had to see seven physicians (Finniss).
-I know
+diagnosis, but there are those have had to see seven physicians (Finniss).
+I know from

-from personal experience that the patient must try their best to survive through these trying
+personal experience that the patient must try their best to survive through these trying times,

-times, which may last for years, before they receive an accurate diagnosis and effective
+which may last for years, before they receive an accurate diagnosis and effective treatment.

-treatment.
-By this time several different things can occur such as progression, major stress,
+By this time several different things can occur such as progression, major stress, and a loss

-and a loss of normality.
-No one should have to experience such strife just to survive and get
+of normality.
+No one should have to experience such strife just to survive and get by.

 After a few days, the powerful tsunami of pain returns and the patient is left in the dark.
 The

-burning, and crushing pain with a loss of feeling, hypersensitivity, swelling, stiffness in the
+and crushing pain with a loss of feeling, hypersensitivity, swelling, stiffness in the joints,

-joints, color change, and/or a temperature change which is usually colder than the rest of the
+color change, and/or a temperature change which is usually colder than the rest of the body

-body (Harbut and Correll 147).
-If doctors could only do their jobs and become informed on
+(Harbut and Correll 147).
+If doctors could only do their jobs and become informed on such a

-such a life destroying condition, patients wouldn’t have to experience such trials and
+life destroying condition, patients wouldn’t have to experience such trials and tribulations.

 For those patients who attend school, life is made much more difficult and stressful by a